Davitroon/DaviNotes/src/pages/java/basic-syntax.md

 # Basic Syntax

-Java is a strongly typed language and case sensitive.
-All code must be inside a class.
+Java is a strongly typed, case-sensitive language where object-oriented principles are enforced.
+Unlike loosely typed languages like **Python** or **JavaScript**, Java requires explicit type declarations and a strict class-based structure.

-Unlike languages like **Python** or **JavaScript**, Java requires explicit type declarations, enforces class-based structure, and does not allow free-floating functions outside classes.
+All executable code in Java must reside inside a **Class**.
+There are no "free-floating" functions; everything belongs to an object or a class blueprint.

 ---